 The London-based alternatives manager expects to hold an interim close for Pantheon Credit Opportunities Fund II in July, with final close in September, according to documents prepared for the June board meeting of Ventura County Employees Retirement Association.

-Fund II is targeting $350 million to invest in North American and European senior, mezzanine, special situations, distressed and opportunistic credit, primarily on a secondary basis, according to the documents.
+Fund II is targeting in the range of $250 million or $350 million to invest in North American and European senior, mezzanine, special situations, distressed and opportunistic credit, primarily on a secondary basis, according to the documents, which note both figures.
 It can invest up to 20 percent in co-investments and 10 percent in strategic primaries.

 POC II will target LP-led and GP-led deals, with a focus on assets that generate yield or can be purchased at a discount.
 The fund has purchased assets at an average effective discount of 13 percent, with more than 50 percent of committed capital already deployed.